CAR T-Cell Therapy: A Healthcare Professional's Guide - Commercialization

 - Ongoing monitoring of very fragile patients.

-- Shortening the manufacturing time from apheresis to eventual re-infusion to the patient, currently roughly 2.5 to 3 weeks.
+- Shortening the manufacturing time from apheresis to eventual re-infusion to the patient, currently about 2.5 to 3 weeks.

 - Freezing and cryogenic transportation of CAR T-cells once engineered with the CAR construct receptor.